-To ease entering the simulation data, row indexes and values are provided in their native format as described by Table 4 on page 46.
+To ease entering the simulation data, row indexes and values are provided in their native format as described by Table 5 on page 51.

 SMI SYNTAX NATIVE FORMAT DESCRIPTION OCTET STRING Valid formats are: 1.
 If the object type has a DISPLAY-HINT clause, then the native form is that format.
 A common example is the DisplayString textual convention.
 As that format specification uses ASCII characters, you can specify such a value by simply using its textual representation as long as it does not contain control characters.
 2. Otherwise, an OCTET STRING is specified as a hex-string where each byte is represented as a hexadecimal value and bytes are separated by colon or space.
-The string "Hello 1 world" has to be formatted as "04 0d 48 65 6c 6c 6f 20 31 20 77 6f 72 6c 64" for example.
-OBJECT IDENTIFIER Valid formats are: 1. the object name: sysName 2. a dotted OID string: 1.3.6.1.2.1.1.5 3. an object name prefix and a dotted OID string suffix: $sysName.0$ Integer32, INTEGER, Counter32, Counter64, Gauge, Gauge32, Unsigned32 These values are provided as decimal numbers.
+The string "Hello 1 world" has to be formatted as "04 0d 48 65 6c 6c 6f 20 31 20 77 6f 72 6c 64", for example.
+OBJECT IDENTIFIER Valid formats are: 1. the object name: sysName 2. a dotted OID string: 1.3.6.1.2.1.1.5 3. an object name prefix and a dotted OID string suffix: sysName.0 4. an object name or OID prefix and then fixed length strings with single quotes or variable length strings with double quotes.
+Enumerated sub-index objects can be specified by their label text and their value number or both combined where the number is enclosed in brackets: vacmAccessContextMatch."v3"."".3.'noAuthNoPriv(1)' vacmAccessContextMatch.2.118.51."".3.1 Integer32, INTEGER, Counter32, Counter64, Gauge, Gauge32, Unsigned32 These values are provided as decimal numbers.
 INTEGER { enum,} Valid formats are: 1. the enumerated value's label (e.g., enum) or 2. the integer value associated with a label.
-BITS { label1,} Valid formats are: 1. a binary string where each bit of a byte is represented as 1 or 0 and bytes are separated by spaces, for example, if bits 1, 5, and 9 are set, the their native format is "01000100 10000000" 2. a list of bit names enclosed in curly braces ({,}) and separated by commas, for example, provided that the bit labels are bit0 for first bit and bit7 for the eight, then the above BITS value can be written as "{bit1,bit5,bit9}".
+3. the enumerated value's label and the integer value enclosed in parenthesis: noAuthNoPriv(1)

-Table 4: The native representation formats for all SMI base syntaxes.
+Table 5: The native representation formats for all SMI base syntaxes.